Subhagatoadak/SubhagatoAdak/README.md

 - **MarketMixPro:** (Private Repo) Drawing on an exhaustive checklist of 80+ features—from data ingestion and adstock modeling through governance, active learning, and edge‑case robustness.
 This project includes a number of experts from the industry.
 - **SuperAnalyzer:** (Private Repo) A R shiny app, a super easy to use tool for data analysis and run models in R. My first love!!! (**Checkout my packages**)
 - **Project Management Master:** (Private Repo) A GenAI based project management tool.
-- **SmartTravelAPP:** Get all the safety, visa and travekl tips for a destination using GenAI. https://smarttravelai.streamlit.app/
+- **SmartTravelAPP:** Get all the safety, visa and travel tips for a destination using GenAI. https://smarttravelai.streamlit.app/

 ### Pipeline Projects:
 - **Evaluation Framework:** (Private Repo) A GenAI response evaluation framework.